Thurstan College: Founding

 On 11 January 1950 a new school, called the Government Senior School, was opened at Kumaratunga Munidasa Mawatha (Thurstan Road) by E. A. Nugawela, minister for education.
-It was situated between the Royal College Colombo and the University of Ceylon on a site vacated by a teachers' training college.
+It was situated between the Royal College Colombo and the University of Colombo on a site vacated by a teachers' training college.
 The school was intended to accommodate students from the Royal Preparatory School who were unable to gain admission to the Royal College Colombo.
-The first student was Prasanna Abeyratna.

 The first principal of the new school was D. E. A. Schokman, who had previously taught at Kingswood College, Kandy.
 He introduced a house system for sports, prefects (student leadership), cadets, Scouts and literary associations.
 The first sports day was held under the patronage of H. W. Howes, director of education, on 9 February 1952.

 In the early 1950s the lower kindergarten and primary classes were gradually abolished in order to begin a high school and prepare students for matriculation.
 Around this time, the Indian rationalist, Abraham Kovoor (1898–1978) joined the faculty as a biology teacher.
 He retired in 1959 and asked that, following his death, his remains be donated to the school to provide a skeleton for anatomical study.

 On 26 March 1953, at a ceremony attended by T. D. Jayasuriya, deputy minister for education, the Government Senior School was renamed Thurstan College after the founder of the first school.